 Here are a few of the things you can do to get a foot in the digital door:

 Compile a Portfolio of Work

 With stiff competition for the best jobs, you need to work hard to stand out from the crowd.
-Having a portfolio ready instantly marks you out as a professional, and it can also make up for limited work experience in particular areas.
+Certainly, when applying for entry-level digital jobs, having a portfolio ready instantly marks you out as a professional.
+It can also make up for limited work experience in particular areas.
 If you can demonstrate through your portfolio that you have the talent and the potential to perform well in the role, a hiring manager may be able to overlook a lack of formal qualifications or experience.

 Get Involved in the Local Tech Community